Zach Meyer, MA, LPC

 414.207.6131

-When not doing therapy, I enjoy writing and recording music, keeping dying arts alive, and spending time in our awesome city with my wife and three young kids.
+When I’m not working with clients, I enjoy writing and recording music, keeping dying arts alive, and spending time exploring our vibrant city with my wife and three kids.